 They have even been bred in captivity with other snake species like the California kingsnake to produce hybrids known in the pet industry as "Jungle corn snakes".
 In an unusual fashion, these hybrids are fertile.

 They have very few natural predators that consist mostly of larger snakes, birds of prey and sometimes carnivorous mammals.
 The larger snake species, like the eastern kingsnake and black racers, will eat corn snakes.
-Their lifespan is up to 23 years in captivity but is considerably less in the wild.
+Their lifespan is up to 23 years in captivity but is considerably less in the wild, around 6 to 8 years.

 Diet / Feeding